Of climate change and nuclear power

 Greenpeace argues that energy efficiency will provide the biggest impact in the near term, followed by renewables.
 It also sees natural gas as a “bridge fuel” to be used while phasing out coal, oil — and nuclear power.

-And one of the United Nations working groups trying to prepare a global climate deal ahead of the international summit in Copenhagen in December is considering proposals to include nuclear power in the Clean Development Mechanism.
+And one of the United Nations working groups trying to prepare a global climate deal ahead of the international summit in Copenhagen in December is considering proposals to include nuclear power as an option in the Clean Development Mechanism.

 The Clean Development Mechanism is an element of the Kyoto protocol that allows developed countries to gain credits against their greenhouse gas reduction commitments by building emission reduction projects in developing countries.